n-raghu/ezETL/README.md

 <b>automatedBKP</b><br>
 This repository is created for automating and managing indices and backups for mongoDB.

-Project is integrated with YAML based inputs while controls the entire functioning.
+Project is integrated with YAML based inputs which controls the entire functioning.

 <b>CONFIGURE</b><br>
-  Open dtsConfig.yaml file
+  Open dtsConfig.yaml file.
-  You should see three section in the config file eaedb - Configuration of the database and the settings are stored here. backup - Configuration of the backup and the settings are stored here. index - Configuration of the index and the settings are stored here.
+  You should see three section in the config file<br>
+  eaedb - Configuration of the database and the settings are stored here.<br>
+  backup - Configuration of the backup and the settings are stored here.<br>
+  index - Configuration of the index and the settings are stored here.<br>

   eaedb:<br>
     host - Provide the IP of the mongodb instance installed<br>